 Because the knight hasn’t gone through the transformation of emotional vulnerability and the hidden realms of his inner psyche through the lessons of desire, pain, intensity, surrender, acceptance, forgiveness and devotion.
 He is afraid or incapable of true intimacy because he hasn’t yet accepted (and integrated) his shadow side – and is not yet emotionally mature to sustain a long-term relationship and build a future kingdom.
 He is comfortable saving damsels – but is incapable of nurturing a real love and supporting a woman.
 In a deeply subconscious way – he’d rather have his damsel continue to be distressed so that he feels better about himself.

 The knight in shining armour loves damsels in distress.
 Because by saving them, he feels needed.
 It gives him validation of his “perfect” existence.
+We all need to feel needed of course, and there is nothing wrong with that (in fact, we should show our partners how valued and appreciated they are in our lives all the time) – but the intention here is different; he wants to mask who he truly is and be needed only in times of crisis.
 When a damsel is distressed, the only thing he has to do is just “save” her.
 He does not need to open up at all emotionally or be anything more than just be there because she is broken and she would suffice for anything.
 So, he feels strong and invincible.
 He hides behind this image.
 And when the damsel stops distressing, his deeply rooted insecurities start boiling to the surface.
 When things are going fine and our focus is no longer running on some crisis is when we can finally focus on our emotional needs.
 And this is where he comes short, so he starts to feel insecure.

 At this point of the relationship dynamic there are two choices: either the damsel needs to start distressing again creating new problems and drama so that he feels needed to save her again, thereby refocusing to distract, or he will eventually be tempted to save another damsel to validate his fake knight-ship status.
 He will call it love but it’s not.

-The knight and damsel relationship dynamic is never long term.
-Eventually it falls apart or becomes codependent and toxic.
+The knight and damsel relationship cannot be a long-lasting healthy one.
+Eventually it falls apart or becomes co-dependent and toxic.
 Unless both of them develop to the next phase as selves.

 In traditional tales, the knight undergoes transition.
 Sure, he wears a fancy armour but then goes off to fight dragons for a chance on real love — the dragon symbolizing the fight with his inner fears and the perseverance and courage needed to mature by facing and accepting it.
 The knight undergoes an intense transformation of self-development.
 He is stripped bare of his armour completely humiliated.
 He is forced to be completely vulnerable and face the dark night of his soul.
 He needs to fight his own dragon.
 And only after that he can reach the real princess, kneeling before her, symbolizing his surrender in love and devotion and maturity of feelings.
 He will say “I love you” not because he expects her to feel the same – but because this is how he feels truly.
 It’s his integrity to stay true to his heart – his true self does not need someone’s validation (or social media likes); his love does need to be requited – he loves without expectations.
 He will care for her unconditionally and provide her with the support, stability and trust required to build their kingdom.
 At this point he becomes a king.

 A queen doesn’t need saving – but she needs to feel safe with her chosen one.
 A queen wants a warrior who will become her king — the one who will stand by her and protect their home.
-The one who will defend her name and honour even when she cannot hear him.
+The one who will defend her name and honor even when she cannot hear him.
 The one who is loyal and ready to build a kingdom instead of running around masking his insecurities.
-The one who expresses his love and emotions.
-The one who has proven worthy of her, opening the gates – with his bravery, strength, stability, security, integrity, encouragement and caregiving.
+The one who expresses his love and emotions so that they can go through life’s challenges together and communicate openly and honestly.
+The one who has proven worthy of her, opening the gates with his bravery, strength, stability, security, integrity, encouragement, and caregiving.
+Stability in relationships doesn’t mean a boring life without passions.
+Stability refers to emotional intelligence and the ability to build a connection on solid foundations.
+It means you don’t sit there doubting or worrying what they think or feel or want; it means they are emotionally mature and know who they are and their words actually carry weight; it means they have certain values and integrity that they align themselves to; it means being able to trust and feel safe with someone; it means knowing that they have your back and are committed to this thing called “us”; it means that despite all the challenges of life’s rollercoaster, they will sit right there next to you no matter what and will work to figure it out with you throughout the most uncomfortable moments.
+It means you are with a real man or woman and not playing little children games anymore.
+This is what makes a relationship long-lasting, and this takes two.

 A king is emotionally mature.
 He doesn’t play games and he knows that sometimes he’ll feel weak, he’ll feel afraid, he’ll feel worried.
 But that’s okay – because that’s just life and he’ll deal with it maturely – not deny it, not avoid it, not suppress it, not say “all is good” but deal with it in a healthy manner and resolve it.
 A king has conquered his dragon and integrated him into his Self.